Yubico/yubikit-android/README.md

 [MGMT](./management/README.md) provides YubiKey management functionality, a subset of the API for personal customization of the YubiKey and the HMAC-SHA1 challenge-response.

-All **YubiKit** modules have javadoc and sources deployed with the library archive.
+All YubiKit modules have javadoc and sources deployed with the library archive.
 Use that documentation for a more detailed explanation of all the APIs methods, properties and parameters.

 ### Note

-The **YubiKit** consumes data from the token and translates it to the application for further processing.
-The **YubiKit** performs data validation for the purposes of creating valid responses to the application; however, content/logical validation and security decisions are outside the scope of the **YubiKit** and must therefore be handled by the application.
+YubiKit consumes data from the token and translates it to the application for further processing.
+YubiKit performs data validation for the purposes of creating valid responses to the application; however, content/logical validation and security decisions are outside YubiKit's scope and must therefore be handled by the application.

 ## Getting Started

 To get started, you can try the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo) as part of this library or start integrating the library into your own application.
-The YubiKit requires a physical key to test its features.
 Before starting to look at the SDK, make sure you have downloaded the zip file containing all the necessary assets for using the library.

 ### Try the Demo

-Use the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo) to learn how to integrate the YubiKit for Android with your app.
-The Demo app, which is implemented in Kotlin, shows several examples of how to use YubiKit, including WebAuthn/FIDO2 over the accessory or NFC YubiKeys.
+Use the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo) to learn how to integrate YubiKit for Android with your app.
+The Demo app shows several examples of how to use YubiKit, including WebAuthn/FIDO2 over the accessory or NFC YubiKeys.
 It shows how the library is linked with a project so it can be used for a side-by-side comparison when adding the library to your own project.

 Open the YubiKitDemo Android Studio project and run it on a real device or an emulator to see the features.

 ### Integrating and Using the Library

-The YubiKit SDK is available as a multi-module library to be added as a dependency to your Android project.
+YubiKit SDK is available as a multi-module library to be added as a dependency to your Android project.
 The instructions for integrating and using each module are in the README for each of the modules listed above in the About section, which also provides a link to each README.

 ## FAQ <a name="faq"></a>

 ### Q1.
-Does the YubiKit work with all versions of Android?
+Does YubiKit work with all versions of Android?

 A1.
 All YubiKit modules should work on Android API 19+.
 Yubico typically tests and supports n-1 per https://en.wikipedia.org/wiki/Android_version_history.